storyblok/storyblok-php-richtext-renderer/README.md

+> [!WARNING]
+> This package is discontinued and will only receive critical security updates.\
+> Please use the new official [Tiptap Extension](https://github.com/storyblok/php-tiptap-extension).

-# Storyblok PHP Richtext Renderer
+# Storyblok PHP Richtext Renderer - Deprecated

 This package allows you to get an HTML string from the [richtext field](https://www.storyblok.com/docs/richtext-field) of Storyblok.